Spotify posts $1.5bn annual operating profit for 2024, as subscriber base grows to 263m in Q4 - Music Business Worldwide

 The company’s Gross Margin finished at 32.2% in Q4.

-Meanwhile, Spotify posted a quarterly operating income of nearly half a billion dollars – at €477 million ($509.48m) – in the quarter.
+Meanwhile, Spotify posted a quarterly operating income of over half a billion dollars – at €477 million ($509.48m) – in the quarter.

 Spotify noted that its “operating Income finished at a record high” and drove “Spotify’s first full year of Operating Income to €1.4 billion” ($1.495bn).